 - Corporate State Contributions – 2016

 527 Political Organizations.
-Lockheed Martin does not provide funding to 527 political organizations that are not registered as a federal or state political committee, with the exception of the Democratic Governors Association (DGA) and the Republican Governors Association (RGA).
-Lockheed Martin maintains memberships in the DGA and RGA as a means to support our operations in all fifty states.
-In over half of the states in which we operate we employ from a thousand to over twenty thousand people.
-We do not consult with the DGA and RGA regarding the expenditure of their funds.
-The primary contact with the DGA and RGA is Larry Duncan, Vice President of Federal and State Government Relations and PAC Affairs.
+Since 2014, Lockheed Martin has not provided funding to 527 political organizations that are not registered as a federal or state political committee, with the exception of the National Governors Association (NGA) beginning in 2020.
+Lockheed Martin maintains membership in the NGA as a means to support our operations in all fifty states.
+In over half the states in which we operate we employ from a thousand to over twenty thousand people.
+We do not consult with the NGA regarding expenditures of their funds.
+The primary contact with the NGA is Robert Head, Vice President, Federal and State Government Relations and PAC Affairs.

 Political Action Committee.
 In accordance with federal law, Lockheed Martin does not make corporate contributions to federal candidates or federal political committees.
-The Corporation supports candidates for federal office through the Lockheed Martin Employees’ Political Action Committee (LMEPAC).
-The LMEPAC is funded exclusively through voluntary contributions from eligible employees and directors; employees participating in the LMEPAC are not reimbursed, directly or indirectly, for political contributions or expenses.
-The Lockheed Martin Employees’ Political Action Committee (LMEPAC) supports federal and state political candidates who support national defense and other business issues of interest to the corporation.
-Disbursements by the LMEPAC are made solely based upon the best interests of the Corporation and its stockholders, and are not based on personal agendas of individual directors, officers, or employees.
+The corporation supports the Lockheed Martin Employees’ Political Action Committee (LMEPAC), which makes contributions to federal and state candidates, political committees, party committees, and other section 527 political organizations.
+LMEPAC is funded exclusively through voluntary contributions from eligible employees and directors; employees participating in LMEPAC are not reimbursed, directly or indirectly, for political contributions or expenses.
+LMEPAC supports federal and state political candidates who support national defense and other business issues of interest to the corporation.
+Disbursements by LMEPAC are made solely based upon the best interests of the Corporation and its stockholders, and are not based on personal agendas of individual directors, officers, or employees.
 All LMEPAC contributions are fully disclosed in reports filed with the Federal Election Commission (FEC) and can be accessed by going to the FEC website, as well as published on this website.

 - LMEPAC Disbursements – 2016